Strata & Body Corporate AP: Multi-Scheme Supplier Invoices

 Trust-ledger discipline as the AP constraint

 Strata firms hold scheme funds in statutory trust accounts under state Fair Trading regulation.
 In NSW the framework sits under the Property and Stock Agents Act 2002 alongside the Strata Schemes Management Act 2015.
 In Victoria the relevant instruments are the Estate Agents Act 1980 and the Owners Corporations Act 2006.
 In Queensland it's the Agents Financial Administration Act and the Body Corporate and Community Management Act 1997, with the Property Occupations Act sitting alongside.
 Each scheme's funds are tracked in a trust ledger; paying an invoice debits that scheme's trust ledger and the bank account; the cashbook records the disbursement; three-way reconciliation matches the trust ledger sums, the cashbook, and the bank statement monthly.
-The trust account allocation strata supplier invoice flows through is what gives the regulator confidence that scheme funds are being held as scheme funds.
+That allocation trail is what gives the regulator confidence that scheme funds are being held and disbursed as scheme funds.

 The point worth stating directly: an invoice allocated to the wrong scheme is a trust-account compliance issue, not just a coding error.
 The wrong scheme's trust ledger has been debited for an expense it never incurred.
 The right scheme's trust ledger is missing an entry that should be there.
 The bank account no longer reconciles to the per-scheme ledger sums on a strict reading.
 The auditor reviewing the trust account for the affected schemes will see the error in the ledger position itself, not as a misclassification noted in a coding report.